Here are the latest important changes for the NAT. These are also published in the latest edition of NAT Doc 007, April 2019.

 - NAT HLA The airspace formerly known as MNPS.
 Changed February 2016.
 NAT HLA = NAT High Level Airspace.
 Now includes Bodo Oceanic, and aircraft must be RNP 4 or RNP10.
 Previous MNPS approvals good through 2020.

 - RLAT Started December 2015, spacing on the NAT Tracks reduced to “Half Track” (30nm) for 3 core tracks.
 RLAT=Reduced Lateral Separation Minima.
-Next phase (ie. all NAT Tracks 350-390) now planned for December 2017.
+Next phase of this (ie. all NAT Tracks 350-390) was introduced in Dec 2017.

 - SLOP Offsetting right of track by 1nm or 2nm became Mandatory.